foundationdb-beam/ecto_foundationdb/README.md

 ## Installation

-`ecto_foundationdb` is still under development; it's not ready for any production workloads.
+`ecto_foundationdb` is still under development; it's not ready for any production workloads, but it is ready for use in dev and test environments.

 ```elixir
 defp deps do